sidpalas/devops-directive-website/content/posts/2020/03/load-testing-f1-micro/index.md

 ]
 ---

-**TL;DR:** I used the [K6](https://k6.io/) performance testing framework to benchmark the Compute Engine [f1-micro](https://cloud.google.com/compute/docs/machine-types#n1_shared-core_machine_types) and [Caddy webserver](https://caddyserver.com/v1/) hosting this site.
+**TL;DR:** I used the [K6](https://k6.io/) performance testing framework to benchmark the Compute Engine [f1-micro](https://cloud.google.com/compute/docs/machine-types#n1_shared-core_machine_types) and [Caddy web server](https://caddyserver.com/v1/) hosting this site.
 With CloudFlare caching turned off, the server was able to serve an onslaught 800 virtual users continuously reloading the page (while maintaining a median request duration of `<400ms`), but started dropping requests when increasing the load further.

 ![this is fine](/static/images/this-is-fine.png)